Chuck Versus the Three Words: Morgan

 While partying at the club with Chuck, Morgan repeatedly fails to hook up with any of the women there, or even get close to the bar.
 The next day at work he mentions to Jeff and Lester how his "girlfriend" Carina is back in town, but neither are very convinced Carina would have anything to do with him.
 The three concoct a plan for him to get together with her by throwing a housewarming party for himself and Chuck at their apartment, and invite their coworkers.
 Later, as he helps Chuck get ready for Carina's engagement party, he tricks Chuck into giving her an invitation to the party by hiding his keys.

 Back at work, after Chuck fails to deliver the invitation and Jeff and Lester berate Morgan, he seeks advice from Big Mike, lamenting that Carina can't even remember his name.
 Big Mike advises him to not give up and keep after her.
 Carina enters the store with the case trying to flee Stromberg, and runs into Morgan.
 Addressing him as "Martin," she asks him to deliver the case to Chuck, to which he agrees provided she come to his party.
 She hastily accepts and flees again.
 That night, Morgan, Jeff and Lester's party is a great success.
 Carina arrives, but is in the company of Stromberg and his goons, which annoys Jeff and Lester.
 They muscle their way into Chuck's apartment to wait for him.
 Jeff and Lester conspire to get them wasted on Jeff's "Jail Juice," which he has been drinking for years, and challenge them to a drinking contest.
-Carina drugs the drinks prepared for Stromberg and his men, but he doesn't participate.
+Carina drugs the drinks prepared for Stromberg and his men, but he does not participate.
 When Lester takes one of the spiked drinks and passes out, Jeff remarks on his friend's low alcohol tolerance before drinking one of the drugged ones himself and collapses.
 Stromberg grows wise to Carina's attempts to drug him and is furious.

-Morgan, after unwittingly alerting Chuck that Carina is at their apartment, decides to take it on himself to confront Carina over the way she's been treating him.
-He storms into the apartment and tells off both her and Stromberg (with Carina saving his life when Stromberg rises to deal with Morgan by reminding him he can't deal with a body right now).
-She tells Morgan to leave but he instead berates her that she can't treat him however she wants just because she's beautiful.
+Morgan, after unwittingly alerting Chuck that Carina is at their apartment, decides to take it on himself to confront Carina over the way she has been treating him.
+He storms into the apartment and tells off both her and Stromberg (with Carina saving his life when Stromberg rises to deal with Morgan by reminding him he cannot deal with a body right now).
+She tells Morgan to leave, but he instead accuses her of treating him poorly because of her appearance.
 He orders her to leave his apartment and has one of the drugged cups of "Jail Juice".
 As he passes out Carina remarks how no one had ever refused her before.

 The next morning after the party it is revealed that Carina thought Morgan standing up to her was sexy and slept with him.
 When he asks about his performance she remarks that while not the best, she hasn't had many better.